ibm-cloud-docs/databases-for-redis/dashboard-overview.md

 ## Deployment Details

-The _Deployment Details_ panel shows details of your service.
+The _Deployment Details_ panel shows a quick description of your deployment.

 ### Type